 - 3.8 Mid Sussex is well placed to allow easy movement for people, giving good access to jobs, with many commuting to London and the area benefits from excellent rail-based public transport connectivity, particularly along the Brighton Main Line that connects to Gatwick Airport, London and the south coast.
 However, the district's location within the Gatwick Diamond, particularly with high volumes of commuters and freight passing through, has led to a number of transport related constraints.
-In particular, these include: - road congestion during peak periods affects many parts of the highway network throughout the district; most notably: - M23/A23 corridor which is congested at key junctions; A23/A2300 Hickstead, A23/A272 Bolney, A23/A264 Pease Pottage and M23 J10 Copthorne - East Grinstead is affected by the A264 and the A22 passing through the town centre and high car dependency due partially to the lack of a direct rail connection to the Crawley / Gatwick Airport area and bus journey times can be uncompetitive; - Haywards Heath is particularly affected by the A272 passing around the town and high car dependency; - Burgess Hill suffers from congestion due to the lack of crossing points for vehicles crossing the Brighton Main Line within the town and high car dependency; and - there is a lack of good public transport operating within the rural locations meaning that individuals with no access to private cars have limited options for accessing key services such as hospitals, shops and leisure facilities. - 3.9 A Strategic Objective of the District Plan 2014 2031 is to ensure that development is accompanied by the necessary infrastructure to support new development and DP 21: Transport ensures that development supports the objectives of the West Sussex Transport Plan 2011 2026 and contributes towards delivering sustainable development and appropriate infrastructure. - 3.10 The West Sussex Transport Plan 2011 2026 outlines a strategy for Mid Sussex that seeks to tackle the identified transport issues, partly through seeking external funding sources to deliver new infrastructure and by ensuring that new development contributes to delivering the strategy.
-It is stated that all new developments should contribute to: - improving public transport facilities and networks - increasing the use of sustainable modes of transport - improving network efficiency in order to reduce delays and emissions - · improving safety for all road users, and - improving the public rights of way network in accordance with the RoWIP. - 3.11 Development identified in the District Plan 2014 2031 is accompanied by a committed list of highway infrastructure to be constructed in Mid Sussex and neighbouring districts by 2031.
-These schemes have been identified in partnership
+In particular, these include: - road congestion during peak periods affects many parts of the highway network throughout the district; most notably: - M23/A23 corridor which is congested at key junctions; A23/A2300 Hickstead, A23/A272 Bolney, A23/A264 Pease Pottage and M23 J10 Copthorne - East Grinstead is affected by the A264 and the A22 passing through the town centre and high car dependency due partially to the lack of a direct rail connection to the Crawley / Gatwick Airport area and bus journey times can be uncompetitive; - Haywards Heath is particularly affected by the A272 passing around the town and high car dependency; - Burgess Hill suffers from congestion due to the lack of crossing points for vehicles crossing the Brighton Main Line within the town and high car dependency; and - there is a lack of good public transport operating within the rural locations meaning that individuals with no access to private cars have limited options for accessing key services such as hospitals, shops and leisure facilities. - 3.9 A Strategic Objective of the District Plan 2014 203113 is to ensure that development is accompanied by the necessary infrastructure to support new development and DP 21: Transport ensures that development supports the objectives of the West Sussex Transport Plan 2011 2026 and contributes towards delivering sustainable development and appropriate infrastructure. - 3.10 The West Sussex Transport Plan 2011 202614 outlines a strategy for Mid Sussex that seeks to tackle the identified transport issues, partly through seeking external funding sources to deliver new infrastructure and by ensuring that new development contributes to delivering the strategy.
+It is stated that all new developments should contribute to: - improving public transport facilities and networks - increasing the use of sustainable modes of transport - improving network efficiency in order to reduce delays and emissions - improving safety for all road users, and - improving the public rights of way network in accordance with the RoWIP. - 3.11 Development identified in the District Plan 2014 2031 is accompanied by a committed list of highway infrastructure to be constructed in Mid Sussex and neighbouring districts by 2031.
+These schemes have been identified in partnership with West Sussex County Council and other key stakeholders.
+Details of the highway and transport infrastructure already identified is as set out within the Transport Assessment Report15.

-&lt;sup>13 Mid Sussex District Council.
-(2018).
-Mid Sussex District Plan 2014-2031. p.8.
+13 Mid Sussex District Council (2018) Mid Sussex District Plan 2014-2031. p.8.

-&lt;sup>14 West Sussex County Council.
-(2011).
-West Sussex Transport Plan 2011-2026.
+14 West Sussex County Council (2011) West Sussex Transport Plan 2011-2026.